leszekhanusz/lichess-board/tests/assets/README.md

 python tests/generate_test_images.py
 ```

 **IMPORTANT:** The script automatically uses `QT_QPA_PLATFORM=offscreen` to ensure the generated images match the rendering environment used in GitHub Actions CI.

-This prevents test failures due to rendering differences between local graphical displays and the CI environment.
+## Comparison Method

+The tests use a fuzzy comparison (Root Mean Square difference) with a tolerance of 5.0 to allow for small rendering differences (antialiasing, font hinting) between environments.
+This makes the tests more robust than strict pixel-perfect equality.

 ## Image Files